by Ryan Hart | Updated on November 10, 2021 | Post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 It’s about who’s in charge.

 FLR relationships are not new, but they are newly fashionable, and often misunderstood.
+This trend seems to be growing along with the popularity of sugar mama apps.

 What makes them unique is that the dynamic between the couple is different from what it would be if the man were in charge.